Enhanced sampling methods for molecular dynamics simulations

-Solution-phase molecular dynamics of small molecules is nearly always ergodic in practice, and many biological and soft materials problems are as well: from here on, we consider only ergodic dynamics.
-However, this is a theoretical notion that characterizes asymptotic behavior over infinitely long times (the limit in Equation~\ref{eq:ergodic}).
+Solution-phase molecular dynamics of small molecules is nearly always ergodic in practice (i.e in simulations of more than 10 ns), and many biological and soft materials problems are ergodic in the limit of sufficient samples: from here on, we generally assume the existence of ergodic dynamics in the systems to which the accelerated methods are applied, as long as enough sampling is performed.
+However, ergodicity is a theoretical notion that characterizes asymptotic behavior over infinitely long times (the limit in Equation~\ref{eq:ergodic}).
 In practice, molecular dynamics simulations are often very short compared to the longest relaxations times, so that trajectories do not explore the full configuration space.
 This situation is described as ``quasi-nonergodicity''.
 Enhanced sampling methods target precisely this case, and aim to recover the statistical properties of ergodic dynamics from trajectories of limited duration.

-\paragraph{Metastability and metastable states} When a system resides in some some regions of configuration space for long times, with rare transitions between those regions, those regions are called metastable regions or metastable states.
-Metastable regions are typically modes of a multimodal distributions.
+\hypertarget{ref:metastab} {\paragraph{Metastability and metastable states}} When a system resides in some some regions of configuration space for long times, with rare transitions between those regions, those regions are called metastable regions or metastable states.
+Metastable regions are typically modes of a \hyperlink{ref:multimodal} {multimodal distributions}.

-\hypertarget{ref:biasingE} {\paragraph{Biasing and biased energy}} A biasing energy is an extra energetic term $U^\mathrm{bias}$ added to obtain a potential energy $\tilde{U}(\vx)$ biased to behave a certain way:
+\hypertarget{ref:biasingE} {\paragraph{Biasing and biased energy}} A biasing energy, also called bias energy, is an extra energetic term $U^\mathrm{bias}$ added to obtain a potential energy $\tilde{U}(\vx)$ biased to behave a certain way:

 In molecular dynamics, a bias energy $U^\mathrm{bias}(\vx)$ gives rise to a bias force $\vF^\mathrm{bias}(\vx) = -\nabla_{\vx} U^\mathrm{bias}(\vx)$, so that the total biased force $\tilde{\vF}(\vx)$ is